InfinitySurface/AWSCloudFormation/README.md

 ### Built With

-All 3 .yaml files were editited with the built in AWS CloudFormation Designer.
+All 3 .yaml files were editited with the built in AWS CloudFormation Template Designer.

-The CloudFormation Flowchart was made on Lucidchart.
+The CloudFormation Flowchart was created on Lucidchart.

 ## Getting Started